-- 1. Make sure the water tank drain valve is closed and the Clean/Off/Ice selector switch is in the Off position. - 2.
+- 1. Make sure the water tank drain valve is closed. - 2.
 Turn on the water supply and refill the tank with clean water. - 3.
-Manually open the thaw gas solenoid valve (D) by running the valve stem in.
-This increases the pressure in the evaporator, allowing the machine to operate.
-After approximately one minute, put the D-valve back into the automatic position. - 4.
-When the tank is full, turn the Clean/Off/Ice selector switch to the Ice position and push Start.
-The machine immediately begins ice production. - 5.
+When the water tank is full, press the HOME touch screen button to return to the HOME screen. - 4.
+Press the ICE touch screen button to start the machine.
+The PLC automatically opens the liquid feed valve briefly to re-pressurize the evaporator.
+No additional action, such as valve adjustment, is required by the operator. - 5.
+Once the evaporator has re-pressurized automatically, the machine will immediately resume normal operation.

 Check that the adjustable blowdown petcock valve on the recirculating water pump is adjusted properly.
 The valve should be adjusted to the minimum rate required to maintain production of clear ice.
 This should be no more than 1 gal (3.8 L) per minute for most water sources.